CorpSouth/CorpSouth-Atomic/README.md

 - Adw-gtk3 for an improved uniform look
 - Morewaita-icon-theme to enhance the default Adwaita icon set
 - SauceCodePro nerd font
+- Keybindings, User Interface, and Window Management are tweaked for comfort
+- Gnome Software is adjusted for additional "safety padding"

 Flatpaks:
 - Adw-gtk3